 - The Cost of Specialty Drugs

-Used on their own or together as a suite, these comprehensive yet easy-to-follow training courses can improve your sales team’s knowledge and proficiency in the specialty drug market.
+Used on their own or together as a suite, these comprehensive yet easy-to-follow training courses can improve your sales team’s knowledge and proficiency in the specialty drug market in just a few self-directed hours.
 Specifically, these courses can help your sales team:

 - List the key defining characteristics of specialty drugs.